National Stadium of El Salvador: Funding and construction

 The initial cost was $100 million, it grew to $500 million.

 The Chinese government will finance the construction of the stadium in its totality, along with its furnishing, and assume all other costs.

 The construction of the stadium formed part of the agreements signed between the presidents of El Salvador and China, Nayib Bukele and Xi Jinping, respectively, during Jinpings' first visit to the Central American country in 2019.

 On 1 April 2022, the Chinese embassy in San Salvador announced that the Specific Delegation Group of China Aviation Planning and Design Institute (Group) Co., Ltd. signed the minutes of foreign conversation on research and design of the stadium project with the INDES representative.

 On 16 May 2022, the Chinese embassy announced the start date of construction.

 On 8 June 2022, demolition of the Captain General Gerardo Barrios Military School started.

 On 8 September 2022, the stadium broke ground.

-On 30 November 2023, just before leaving his position as president to participate in the 2024 presidential elections, Bukele laid the first stone of the stadium for construction to begin, together with the Ambassador of China in El Salvador, Zhang Yanhui.
+On 30 November 2023, just before taking a presidential leave of absence to participate in the 2024 presidential election, Bukele laid the first stone of the stadium for construction to begin, together with the Ambassador of China in El Salvador, Zhang Yanhui.